Persuasive design and your website content go together to win more customers

 Your content is not a separate element of your website.
 In reality, it is integral to the overall design.
 And ideally, your website designers will use real copy when developing their designs with a view to presenting it in such a way that is easier for your visitors/customers to find the information they need, whether it’s words or images.

 Although, we understand that people generally scan websites rather than read them you do need to consider readability or rather scan-ability within the designing process.

 The size of the fonts you choose can either help or hinder.
 Know your target audience – older, poorer eyesight = bigger fonts.

-And, use a familiar font.
+Also, use a familiar font.
 Avoid using all capitals and overdoing italics as it takes longer to read and comprehend text in irregular styles.

 Line height and spacing between paragraphs also avoids the dreaded wall of text.
 Indeed, if you’ve got a lot of detail in your copy break it up into more easily digestible parts like bullet lists and short paragraphs.
-Same goes for when you need a lot of copy to support a complicated product/service.
+The same goes for when you need a lot of copy to support a complicated product/service.

 Baymard Institute suggests that you use 50 to 60 characters per line, including spaces.
 Another source suggests that up to 75 characters is acceptable.
 This is because long lines cause focusing and scanability problems.
 But, paradoxically, if the line of text is too short, it can interrupt the flow of the copy.
 So, you need to aim for what is natural.

 Finally, test your content together with the rest of your persuasive design.
 The two as I say above are integral to the success of your website.